Riceman2000/advent-of-code-2024/README.md

     - `src/lib.rs` -> to include the new code in the binary
     - `benches/days.rs` -> to allow for benchmarking using `cargo criterion`

-When developing solutions you will likely want to run using `cargo run` without the `--release` flag.
+When developing solutions you will likely want to run using `cargo run` without the `--release` flag for faster compile times.
 For benchmarking however you should use the `--release` flag to get the highest level of optimization.
+Criterion will automatically use a high level of optimization.

 ## Usage
 ### Run benchmarks with graphics and stats